Anandprabhu530/Full-Stack-Open/README.md

 You can check it out here: https://fullstackopen.com/en/

-I have created different branches for different exercises (In order to get more familiar with git).
+I have created different branches and merged it to main(In order to get more familiar with git).

 Make sure to check out.Thank you:blush:.